dynamsoft-dwt/web-twain-package/README.md

 npm install dwt
 ```

+### A Virtual Scanner

+If you do not have a physical scanner to test on Windows, you can install a virtual scanner.
+Read more [here](https://www.dynamsoft.com/web-twain/docs/getstarted/hardware.html?ver=latest#no-scanner-to-test).

 ## Quick Start

 ### Step 1 Create a HTML page and load **`dynamsoft.webtwain.min.js`** into your page: